 It takes serious guts to follow your dreams.
 If you didn’t know from a super young age what you wanted to be when you grew up, chances are you tried a few different occupations on for size by the time you really figured out what you wanted to do with your life.
 It’s all too common that kids go off to college or university because that was the “next step”, but really they were just killing time trying to be productive while secretly trying to ‘figure it out’.
-That was us.
-Both of us.
-And I don’t think we’re alone.
-Cass did 4 years of university only to figure out she wanted to teach yoga, and Zac perused 2 different programs before realizing that his true calling was in photography.
-So in a big way, he started his own program.
-The program most self taught photographers start…the program is called: FOLLOW YOUR BIG SCARY DREAMS
+That was me.
+I perused 2 different programs before realizing that my true calling was in photography.
+So in a big way, I started my own program.
+The program most self-taught photographers start…the program is called: FOLLOW YOUR BIG SCARY DREAMS.

 ITS ALL IN THE EYES.